-There is no refurbishment programme for the 11kV/6.6kV auto transformers as they will be sold or scrapped after the remaining 6.6kV network is changed to 11kV.
-Due to the relatively young age of the 22kV/11kV auto transformer and the phase shifting transformer, their good condition and their economic life, there is currently no refurbishment programme for these units.
+The 11kV/6.6kV auto transformer was refurbished in 2011 prior to being installed at MOTAT.
+Due to the relatively young age of the 22kV/11kV auto transformer and the phase shifting transformer, their good condition and economic life, there is currently no refurbishment programme for these units.

-There is no replacement programme for auto transformers or the phase shifting transformer.
+There is no replacement programme for the auto transformers or the phase shifting transformer.